COVID-19: Information for Parklands visitors

 Find out more about Personal Training in the Parklands.

-Wylde Mountain Bike Trail is currently operational.
+Wylde Mountain Bike Trail is currently open and free to ride daily, weather permitting.
 However, you still need to follow 1.5m social distancing guidelines.
-Cycling NSW recommends the rule of two cyclists with safe social distancing.

-Advice on whether the trail is open, closed or undergoing maintenance can be found on the Wylde Mountain Bike Facebook group.
+Advice on whether the trail is open, closed or undergoing maintenance can be found on the Wylde MTB Trail webpage.

 Yes, barbecues are available free of charge.
 Please follow NSW Health Orders for safe social distancing and hygiene.
 Wash your hands before and after using barbecues and thoroughly clean equipment.

 Visitors are required to observe NSW Health’s 1.5 metre social distancing requirements and must not congregate in groups larger than 100 people, including children.